bcgov/MOH-MSP-Enrolment/doc/microservices.md

 - **A service**: Required to expose the deployment config pods to other openshift resources.
 - **A route**: Required to expose the service to an accessible URL.

-There are deployments for each service in all environments, i.e dev, test and prod.
-Changing an environments base image only requires changing the associated imageStreamTag to point to the new image, since the deploymentConfig updates on image changes. e.g `oc tag -n f0463d-tools f0463d-tools/msp-service:latest f0463d-tools/msp-service:prod` to update the prod environments image to the latest build of msp-service.
+**Updating Deployments**: There are deployments for each service in all environments, i.e dev, test and prod.
+Changing the image running in an environment only requires changing the associated imageStreamTag to point to the new image, since the deploymentConfig updates on image changes.
+E.g `oc tag -n f0463d-tools f0463d-tools/msp-service:latest f0463d-tools/msp-service:prod` will update the prod environments image to the latest build of msp-service.

-The service just needs to be selecting the associated deployment config by name:
+**Service Details**: The service just needs to be selecting the associated deployment config by name:

 ``` yaml
 selector:
   deploymentconfig: ${API_NAME}
 ```

-and exposing the correct port, usually 8080:
+and exposing the correct port, usually 8080 in our services:

 ``` yaml
 ports: